 Preheat oven to 350°F (180°C).
-Spray an 8-inch (20 cm) square baking pan with cooking spray.
-In a medium bowl, using a fork, stir flour with cocoa, salt and baking powder until no cocoa lumps remain.
+Spray an 8-inch (20-cm) square baking pan with cooking spray.
+In a medium bowl, use a fork to combine flour, cocoa, salt and baking powder, until no cocoa lumps remain.

 In a medium saucepan, melt butter over medium heat.
-Remove from heat and stir in sugar then egg, egg whites and vanilla until combined.
+Remove from heat and add sugar, egg, egg whites and vanilla, stirring until combined.
 Stir in flour mixture just until blended.
-Turn about 2/3 of the batter into prepared pan and smooth the top.
+Pour about ⅔ of the batter into prepared pan and smooth the top.
 Spoon dollops of remaining brownie batter over top.
 Do not smooth out.

 In a medium bowl, beat peanut butter with cream cheese until smooth.
 Beat in brown sugar then egg white until blended.
-Drop by spoonfuls in between chocolate batter spoonfuls.
-Using a thin bladed knife, draw the tip through the two batters to create a marbled effect.
-Continue to do so until the batter is fairly level on top.
+Drop by spoonfuls into the pan, between chocolate batter spoonfuls.
+Using a thin bladed knife, draw the tip through the two batters to create a marbled effect, until the batter is fairly level on top.

 Per square: 140 calories, 3.2 g protein, 5.7 g fat, 20.8 g carbohydrates